Chart Color Schemes

 AreaSearch assessment of residential development activity positions Rosemeadow - Glen Alpine among the top 25% of areas assessed nationwide

-Rosemeadow - Glen Alpine has recorded approximately 263 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,315 homes have been approved, with an additional 137 approved so far in FY-26.
-The average number of new residents per year arriving per new home over these five years is around 0.6, indicating that supply has met or exceeded demand and contributed to population growth while offering greater buyer choice.
+Rosemeadow-Glen Alpine has recorded approximately 263 residential property approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 1,315 homes were approved, with a further 191 approved in FY-26 so far.
+The average number of new residents per year per new home over these five years is approximately 0.6.

 Frequently Asked Questions - Development